Arden Reading Clinic

 Dr. Andrew Saldino

 My path to education started at 8, when I told my mom that I was “going to be a teacher, because that’s how I can help the most people.”
-After graduating from the University of Notre Dame, I realized how fulfilling teaching can be while serving as an Americorps high school teacher and coach on the Navajo Reservation.
+After graduating from the University of Notre Dame, the joy of teaching came to life for me as an Americorps high school teacher and coach on the Navajo Reservation.
 I then earned a doctorate in Philosophy of Religion and served as Lecturer at Clemson University and Assistant Professor of Philosophy at Lees-McRae College.
 While I loved teaching college, I left and decided to explore the foundations of high quality education by working in Montessori preschool and then earning a Montessori Adolescent certification.
 I opened and led a Montessori Middle School program, served as Director of Odyssey High School, and then opened a high school program for homeschool families called Aspire High.

-What I love most about teaching at Arden Reading Clinic is the uninterrupted, focused one-on-one or small group teaching and learning experience that tutoring allows.
-Whether utilizing my Orton Gillingham training to help an emerging reader, helping a student cultivate their mathematical prowess, teaching or tutoring high school coursework, or preparing students for the ACT/SAT, I simply love to teach, and I believe that my enjoyment of helping young people grow as students and humans is what shines through most clearly in my tutoring sessions.
-I am most proud of my work as a teacher of my own amazing sons, Dante (16) and Marcel (12).
+What I love most about teaching at Arden Reading Clinic is the uninterrupted, individualized teaching and learning experience that tutoring allows.
+Whether utilizing my Orton Gillingham training to help an emerging reader, helping a student cultivate their mathematical prowess, teaching or tutoring high school coursework, or preparing students for the ACT/SAT, I simply love to teach, and I suspect that my enjoyment of helping young people grow as students and humans shines through most clearly in my tutoring sessions.
+I am most proud of my work as a teacher of my own amazing sons, Dante (16) and Marcel (13).

 Jon Bierce-Wilson